CharlesRea/clud/readme.md

   Docker image to proxy the network call within the Docker engine back to our host network.
 (Instructions taken from the [Minikube docs](https://minikube.sigs.k8s.io/docs/handbook/registry/))
   * Run `kubectl get pod -n kube-system` to get the registry pod (should be called `registry-XXXX`)
-  * `kubectl port-forward --namespace kube-system <registry-pod-name> 5002:5000`
+  * Run the following (and keep it running): `kubectl port-forward --namespace kube-system <registry-pod-name> 5002:5000`
-  * `docker run --rm -it --network=host alpine ash -c "apk add socat && socat TCP-LISTEN:5002,reuseaddr,fork TCP:host.docker.internal:5002"`
+  * Run the following (and keep it running): `docker run --rm -it --network=host alpine ash -c "apk add socat && socat TCP-LISTEN:5002,reuseaddr,fork TCP:host.docker.internal:5002"`
   * Create a hostsfile entry: `127.0.0.1 registry.clud`
   * To test this worked succesfully:
     * `docker pull zerokoll/helloworld`